Effect of initial Rayleigh mode on drop deformation under impulsive acceleration: Problem description and model formulation

-where $\bm{u}$ is the fluid velocity, $\rho$ is the density, $\mu$ is the dynamic viscosity, $p$ is the pressure, and $\bm{D}$ is the deformation tensor ($D_{ij} = (\partial_i u_j + \partial_j u_i)/2$).
-Surface tension is modeled as a body force using a Continuum Surface Force (CSF) approach \cite{brackbillContinuumMethodModeling1992}.
+where $\bm{u}$ is the fluid velocity, $\rho$ is the density, $\mu$ is the dynamic viscosity, $p$ is the pressure, and $\twoD = \bm{\nabla u} + (\bm{\nabla u})^T$ is the rate-of-deformation tensor.
+Surface tension is modeled as a body force using a Continuum Surface Force (CSF) approach \citep{brackbillContinuumMethodModeling1992}.
 The $\delta_s$ function applies this force only at the interface, where $\sigma$ is the surface tension coefficient, and $\kappa$ and $\bm{n}$ are the interface curvature and normal.
-A balanced-force formulation and height-function-based curvature estimation are employed to minimize parasitic currents \cite{francoisBalancedforceAlgorithmContinuous2006,Popinet2009}.
+A balanced-force formulation and height-function-based curvature estimation are employed to minimize parasitic currents \citep{francoisBalancedforceAlgorithmContinuous2006,Popinet2009}.
+This body-force representation is the distributed form of the classical sharp-interface stress-jump condition: in the sharp-interface limit it recovers the normal-stress balance $[p - \bm{n}\cdot\mu\twoD\cdot\bm{n}]_\Gamma = \sigma\kappa$, where $[\,\cdot\,]_\Gamma$ denotes the jump across the interface \citep{brackbillContinuumMethodModeling1992}.
+Velocity continuity and tangential-traction balance at the interface are automatically satisfied by the shared-velocity one-fluid formulation.
+We note that gravitational body forces are not included in the parametric axisymmetric simulations, but are retained in the simulations utilised for the comparison with experiments (section~\ref{subsec:dropshape_exp_comparison}).

 The one-fluid model defines local properties based on the volume fraction $c(\bm{x}, t)$ of one fluid (e.g., the drop, $\rhod, \mud$) relative to the other (e.g., the ambient, $\rhoo, \muo$):